 This April is the International Testicular Awareness month.
 With the #knowthynuts, the medical world has been trying to create awareness about this type of cancer that commonly affects men between 20 to 35 years or those in the prime of their fertility.
-Surprisingly, it is a very common type of cancer but the good part is it can be cured completely (90% success rate) unless cancer metastasizes, which means it spreads to other parts of your body.
+Surprisingly, it is a prevalent type of cancer, but the good part is it can be cured completely (90% success rate) unless cancer metastasizes, which means it spreads to other parts of your body.

 Risk factors include:

-If you’re a guy in your 20s or 30s, you should definitely be getting to know your testicles a little better.
-What they look like, what they feel like, and what’s normal for you down there.
+If you’re a guy in your 20s or 30s, you should be getting to know your testicles a little better.
+What they look like, what they feel like, and what’s typical for you down there.

 The shower is a great place to start because the warmth relaxes the scrotum, making the exam easier.

-- The most common first-line treatment for testicular cancer is surgery.
+1. The most common first-line treatment for testicular cancer is surgery.
 Surgery removes the testicle and is a cure for most patients.
-Tumors that have spread to other places in the body may also be partly or entirely removed by surgery.
+Tumours that have spread to other places in the body may also be partly or entirely removed through surgery.
 After surgery, some patients may undergo chemotherapy or radiation treatment to kill any remaining cancer cells.
-Patients should continue close surveillance of abnormalities and regular self examination after treatment.
+Patients should continue close surveillance of abnormalities and regular self-examination after treatment.

-- Treatment for testicular cancer can affect fertility While men can maintain fertility with one testicle, if a man requires chemotherapy or radiation following surgery, his sperm count may be temporarily or permanently reduced.
+2. Treatment for testicular cancer can affect fertility.
+While men can maintain fertility with one testicle, if a man requires chemotherapy or radiation following surgery, his sperm count may be temporarily or permanently reduced.
 With the help of doctors and fertility experts, many patients can go on to have families after treatment.

-- Testicular cancer does not necessarily affect sexuality.
-The vast majority of men with testicular cancer have it in only one testicle.
-After treatment, the remaining testicle produces all of the needed hormones that affect masculinity including hair growth, voice, and sex drive.
+3. Testicular cancer does not necessarily affect sexuality.
+The vast majority of men with testicular cancer only have one testicle affected.
+After treatment, the remaining testicle produces all of the needed hormones that affect masculinity, including hair growth, voice, and sex drive.
 The removal of a testicle does not affect the ability to have an erection.

 For some men, the testicle is a symbol of manhood, and missing one can cause emotional concerns that may affect sexuality.
 Adapting to life with one testicle can take some time, but sharing your concerns and insecurities with your partner can help.